|Saint Crispina among the female martyrs in a 6th century mosaic.|

-On December 5, in the year AD 304, a wealthy Roman matron named Crispina was executed by beheading for the crime of being a Christian during the persecutions of the Roman emperor, Diocletian.
-A transcript of her trial has come down to us, and it is considered authentic, owing to the subsequent fame of this martyr who was worthy to be named several times by Saint Augustine in sermons about a century later.
+On December 5, in the year AD 304, a wealthy Roman matron named Crispina was executed by beheading for the crime of being a Christian.
+This act took place during the empire-wide persecutions instigated during the Tetrarchy of Diocletian, Galerius, Maximianus and Constantius.
+A transcript of Crispina's trial has come down to us, and it is considered authentic owing to the subsequent fame of this martyr who was worthy to be named several times by Saint Augustine in sermons about a century later.
 She is also featured in the procession of female martyrs in the nave of Sant’Apollinare Nuovo in Ravenna from the mid-6th century AD.
 The image above is a detail from this mosaic, featuring St. Crispina (center).

-Here is the transcript of St. Crispina’s trial, taken from St. Alphonsus de Ligouri’s Victories of the Martyrs, originally written in 1776 (English translation by Fr.
+Here is the transcript of St. Crispina’s trial.
+This excerpt featured in the video above and pasted below is taken from St. Alphonsus de Ligouri’s Victories of the Martyrs, originally written in 1776 (English translation by Fr.
 Eugene Grimm, 1887):

 St. Crispina was held in high veneration all through Africa, and is honored by St. Augustine in various parts of his works, in which he speaks of her martyrdom.
 She was a noble lady, very rich, and the mother of several children.
 When she found herself in danger of losing her children, her possessions, and her life, in the persecution which was then raging, instead of being intimidated, she was filled with a holy joy, not unworthy of the Christian education which she had received from her most tender years.